 This is one Insta caption that will have all your followers feeling the feels.
 Whether you post this with a picture of protestors or veterans, it’s sure to stir up emotion.

-6. "Look around, look around at how lucky we are to be alive right now!" - Hamilton
+6 "Look around, look around at how lucky we are to be alive right now!" - Hamilton Theo Wargo/Getty Images Entertainment/Getty Images

-Whether you've seen Hamilton: An American Musical on Broadway or you watch it on Disney+, this quote from the award-winning production is absolutely perfect to caption a pic of you and your friends having the time of your life: "Look around, look around at how lucky we are to be alive right now!"
+Hamilton: An American Musical on Broadway or you watch it on Disney+, this quote from the award-winning production is absolutely perfect to caption a pic of you and your friends having the time of your life: "Look around, look around at how lucky we are to be alive right now!"
+7 "America, F*ck Yeah"

 Use these song lyrics from legendary country star, and general badass, Johnny Cash to accompany a pic of you with the American flag.